Directed by Michael Lange

 - Wesley and Angel's debate at the office over Faith's future is them taking turns with this trope.

 - Would Hit a Girl: Angel decks Buffy in the face in a knee-jerk reaction to Buffy punching him in the face.
-He's immediately shocked at what he did.Angel: Not to go all schoolyard on you, but you hit me first.
-And in case you've forgotten, you're a little bit stronger than I am.
+They're both immediately shocked at what he did.Angel: Not to go all schoolyard on you, but you hit me first.
+In case you've forgotten, you're a little bit stronger than I am.

 - You Said You Would Let Them Go: Wesley insists that he'll only go along with the spec ops team if Angel isn't harmed.
 Collins agrees, but Wesley isn't stupid enough to trust his word and is just playing along until he can warn Angel.